aashnadorwal/Hello-World/README.md

 # Description
 This is a sample repository that includes a project called 'Hello World'

-# How to Run Program
+# Code
-Here is how to run the program:
+Here is how to run the program with the following code:

 ```
-print("Hello World"
+print("Hello World")
 ```

 # Files Used